Hal E. Chester

-Hal E. Chester (born Harold Ribotsky; March 6, 1921 - March 25, 2012) was an American film producer, writer, director, and former juvenile actor.
+Hal E. Chester (born Harold Ribotsky; March 6, 1921 - March 25, 2012) was an American film producer, writer, director and actor.
+The correct spelling of his name was Repatsky.

 Early life and career

 Born in Brooklyn, New York City, he was the youngest of seven children born to affluent Polish-Jewish immigrants; his father was a property developer.
 After the Wall Street crash of 1929, he took up work as a magician's assistant to help the family finances.
+He was a twin and his twin sisters name was Harriet.

 Originally credited as "Hally Chester" in theater productions (taking the surname of his step-mother), he appeared in the premiere production of Dead End by Sidney Kingsley on Broadway at the age of 14.
 Playing the part of Dippy, one of the gang of kids soon known as The Dead End Kids, he toured in this play for 22 weeks before accepting an offer to appear in the sequel to the film version (Crime School (1938) for Warner Bros), which had Humphrey Bogart cast in one of the leading roles.
 As a teen actor, his most regular work was with the Little Tough Guys series for Universal, appearing also in Juvenile Court (1938) for Columbia, in which Rita Hayworth appears, and the East Side Kids for Monogram Pictures.
 His last appearance in this series was in Sea Raiders (1941).

 Hal E. Chester, as he was now known, managed to convince Monogram to place him on contract as a producer in 1945.
 Meanwhile, he entered into an agreement with comic strip writer-cartoonist Ham Fisher, creator of the Joe Palooka comic strip cartoon character.
 Between 1946 and 1951, Chester, as producer, was responsible for a series of what became eleven Joe Palooka movies starring Joe Kirkwood, Jr beginning with Joe Palooka, Champ (1946).

 He also produced Smart Woman (1948), The Underworld Story (1950), The Highwayman (1951), and Models Inc (1952).
 Working with stop-motion animator Ray Harryhausen, he produced The Beast from 20,000 Fathoms (1953), based on a Ray Bradbury story, in which a monster, created by the effects of atomic bomb tests terrorises Manhattan.
 From a budget of $250,000, its rentals totaled $5 million.
 Crashout (1955), a film about convicts on the run, followed.
 He co-wrote and produced The Bold and the Brave (1956) starring Nicole Maurey and Mickey Rooney, which led to Academy Award nominations for Rooney and the screenplay writer.